-Historical Performance of the SPY
+Historical Performance of the Common Stock of TSLA

-The historical values of the SPY should not be taken as an indication of future performance, and no assurance can be given as to the closing value of the SPY on any coupon observation date, including the final valuation date.
+The historical values of the common stock of Tesla, Inc. should not be taken as an indication of future performance, and no assurance can be given as to the closing value of the common stock of Tesla, Inc. on any observation date, including the final valuation date.